SLenKsP/Bamazon/README.md

 # Bamazon

-This is "Store" app which functions like purchasing and updating products available
+This is "Store" app which has:

+- Customer section where products can be purchased

+- Manager section where different activities can be performed like view products for sale, check inventory, add products etc

+- Supervisor section which allows to view sales by department and add new department

+## Technologies used

+- mySQL
+- Node JS

 ## Examples (screenshots)